justeattakeaway/pie/packages/components/pie-button/README.md

 // React
 // For React, you will need to import our React specific component build
-// Which wraps the web component using the @lit-labs/react package import { PieButton } from '@justeattakeaway/pie-button/dist/react';
+// Which wraps the web component using the @lit-labs/react package

+// Note: When using the React version of the component, please make sure
+// you also include React as a dependency in your project as well.
+See Peer Dependencies section.

+import { PieButton } from '@justeattakeaway/pie-button/dist/react';
 ```
 ## Peer Dependencies